 In light of Boston’s longstanding claim to be the “Athens of America,” as well as the Greek architectural style of the Ray Memorial Library, the classicism of Juglaris’s Reading Room murals were intended to strike a chord with the local community.
 But his subject matter is also in tune with the spirit of the Progressive Era and the City Beautiful Movement, which encouraged the idea that aesthetically attractive towns and cities, along with well-decorated civic ceremonies and rituals, could be instrumental in fostering good citizenship.
 Meanwhile, at another level, Juglaris’s mural cycle, while far from revolutionary or groundbreaking, had a conceptual affinity with end-of-the-century painting and public pageantry that favored idyllic scenes.
 In the 1890s and early 1900s such bucolic panoramas served as a tacit critique of the more dehumanizing aspects of modern society.
 They were also regarded as therapeutic and spiritually restorative for a world-weary viewing public.
 While stylistically different, Puvis de Chavannes’s earlier mural at the Boston Public Library was executed in a similar idyllic mode.

 As Juglaris successfully developed the thematic content for Grecian Festival, the colossal size of his canvas posed a different set of technical issues for him.
 However, with his considerable experience as a muralist Juglaris proved adept at nimbly managing the logistics of another large-sized commission.
+If consistent with his practice elsewhere, Juglaris drew and painted the many figures of his mural cycle from live models.
+Immediate testimony to this fact is the insertion of his own self-portrait in a corner of the mural cycle as an onlooker to the festival procession.
+Likewise, the Franklin Public Library architect Theodore H. Skinner—as noted in a memoir by his daughter, Prudence Wayland Smith—was tapped as a model for the festival’s enthroned high priest.
 In an article entitled “Picture 240 Feet Long,” the Scranton Republican for October 27, 1902 vividly described the tactical aspects of the Franklin project: “The artist is at work in a studio some miles from Boston.
 Here he has a moveable scaffold which he slides along as the work grows.
 The canvas is wound upon a great upright reel and areas yet innocent of paint are unrolled from a corresponding reel on the other side of the room.
 The background of dark green leaves is rapidly painted in, and upon this background the artist sketches in crayon his figures.
 Then by having the aid of models he perfects the drawing and eventually applies the color…” As the Scranton Republican further noted, there would also be much final finish work for Juglaris to do.
 “The picture,” the newspaper explained, “will be set up in a large hall in Boston where the artist can see the whole thing together, and where he can give it some touches to promote unity, and then it will be rolled up and stored again until next spring.
 Mr. Juglaris will then return to this country, and will carefully retouch the work under the guidance of a cold eye.
 After the picture has received the final touches it will be exhibited in New York, Boston and perhaps elsewhere.”

 As much as he relished the Franklin Library project, Juglaris found working under the tight deadline requested by his patrons and complicated by initial delays onerous.
 Reporting the artist’s frank sentiments, Scranton Republican noted that “Mr. Juglaris has been compelled to work with speed that he thinks is very unjust to himself and the picture he seeks to produce.”
 Whatever the stress involved, Juglaris was pleased with the Grecian Festival that emerged from his brush.
 As a finishing touch, Juglaris discreetly inserted his own self-portrait in the northwest corner of his Reading Room mural cycle, permitting him to forever stand as a proud witness to his vast and enthralling Grecian Festival.